elizagamedev/anki-hanziweb/config.md

 ### `web_field`
 For each considered note, the output of the web will be placed in this field if it exists.
 This name is case-sensitive.
-You probably don’t want to change this.
+You probably don't want to change this.

 Default: `"HanziWeb"`.